-In 1598, after the basilica had been expanded with two towers and a crypt, another blaze destroyed it almost entirely.
-Prince-archbishop Wolf Dietrich Raitenau, a fan of modern Italian Baroque architecture, half-heartedly tried to restore it, but soon ordered it demolished—much to the anger of the inhabitants of Salzburg.
+In 1598, after the basilica had been expanded with two towers and a crypt, another blaze almost destroyed it.
+Prince-archbishop Wolf Dietrich von Raitenau, a fan of modern Italian Baroque architecture, half-heartedly tried to restore it, but soon ordered it demolished — much to the anger of the inhabitants of Salzburg.
 Raitenau hired Italian artist Vincenzo Scamozzi to build an entirely new cathedral.
 The plans never saw the light of day though as the Prince-Archbishop was soon after overthrown and died behind bars.

 The new prince-archbishop Markus Sittikus von Hohenems hired Italian architect Santino Solari who altered Scamozzi’s plans.
 The new basilica was consecrated in 1628 with the towers being completed about 40 years later.

 During World War II, the Salzburg Cathedral was destroyed once again.
 A bomb crashed through the central dome and shattered it in pieces.
 The basilica as we know it today was completed in 1959.